JedGrabman/AK_RCV_Summarizer/README.md

 In 2020, Alaska voters approved a new voting system, which includes a new primary system and ranked choice voting (RCV) in general elections.
 Under this system, up to 4 candidates may advance from the primary to the general election and voters may rank these candidates as their 1st choice, 2nd choice and so on.
 Please refer to the [Alaska Division of Elections's page on RCV](https://www.elections.alaska.gov/RCV.php) for a general overview on how this is implemented in Alaska.

 ## Summaries
 This project generates precinct-level and house district-level summaries of voter preferences for each race.
-Within the `Results > 2022` folder, there is a folder per each race.
+Within the `Results > 2022` folder, there is a folder for each race.
 Each race folder has a number of .CSV files, named as `Top-{n}-{division}`, where n = The number of remaining candidates and division is either "precinct" or "house-district".
-Please note that this data does not exactly follow the format used by the Alaska Division of Elections and may contain errors.
-Please review the "Accuracy" section for more details on some known issues.
+Additionally, there are head-to-head .CSV files for every pair of candidates in a race, named `{candidate1}_{candidate2}`.
+Please note that the data does not exactly follow the format used by the Alaska Division of Elections and may contain errors.
+Please review the "Accuracy" section for more details on known issues.

 ## Tabulating Ballots
 The Alaska Division of Elections releases a *Cast Vote Record* (CVR) following each election.